Roseanne Barr: Reality television, Roseanne revival and new comedy special: 2011–present

 In January 2011, Barr released her third book, Roseannearchy: Dispatches from the Nut Farm.

 In 2011, she appeared in a Super Bowl XLV commercial for Snickers along with comedian Richard Lewis.
 It was the most popular ad, based on the number of TiVo users rewinding and watching it over.

-On July 13, 2011, Roseanne's Nuts, a reality show featuring Barr, boyfriend Johnny Argent, and son Jake as they run a macadamia nut and livestock farm in Big Island, Hawaii was premiered on Lifetime, but was canceled in September of that year.
+On July 13, 2011, Roseanne's Nuts, a reality show featuring Barr, boyfriend Johnny Argent, and son Jake as they run a macadamia nut and livestock farm on the Big Island of Hawaii, premiered on Lifetime, but was canceled in September of that year.